piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ### Trying to use this format as an educational platform is extremely challenging, if not ripe for failure (and not the kind of failure we want)
 Let's be completely blunt here.
 It will be extremely rare that all of your founders are all experiencing the same problem simultaneously.
 And even if they are?
 A lecture based format is about the worst format for them to be dealing with the problem.

+So save these sorts of educational sessions for workshops or one-on-one meetings.

 Founders don't want to hear about the problems they're having.
 They want to fix the problems they're having.
 So we don't recommend that you choose this lecture format as a means of solving problems.
 It rarely works.
 And there are better ways of addressing those issues (which we'll get into later).